VEZY/Plant_watering/README.md

 ### Material

 Here is a list of the products used to build the system.
-I must say that I receive no incentives from Amazon, from which all products were bought.
+I must say that I don't receive any incentives from Amazon, from which all products were bought.

 To control the system:
 - [NodeMCU board (ESP8266)](https://www.amazon.fr/gp/product/B0754HWZSQ/ref=ppx_od_dt_b_asin_title_s02?ie=UTF8&psc=1) for the brain, 17.99€